wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 -   **Bootstrap**: 5.3.3
 -   **Bootstrap Icons**: 1.11.3

 The system supports database configuration via the `DATABASE_URL` environment variable.
-No external APIs or third-party services are currently integrated, ensuring independent operation crucial during disaster scenarios.
+No external APIs or third-party services are currently integrated.